tvler/experimental-react-like-framework/readme.md

 Based off of two big questions:

-① What would React look like if execution-order-based code wasn't used only for hooks, but for all framework features?
+① What would React look like if execution-order-based code wasn't used only for hooks, but for everything?

 ② What would React look like if JSX never existed?